Asymptotic control theory for a system of linear oscillators: Efficiency of basic control at finite distance from zero

 and this reduces the required estimate to the inequality

 where $c=c(\underline\omega)$ is a strictly positive constant.
-To prove (\ref{T33}) we use the perturbation theory of completely observable time-invariant linear systems (Appendix \ref{perturb_observ}).
+The proof of inequality (\ref{T33}) below is a direct application of the perturbation theory of completely observable time-invariant linear systems (Appendix \ref{perturb_observ}).

-Consider equation (\ref{attractor_syst22p1}), regarded as a completely observable linear system, where the phase vector $x=p$, matrices $\alpha=-A^*,\,\beta=B^*$, observation $y=B^*p=(p,B)$, and perturbation $f={\widetilde B}u$.
-Assume, that in the entire time interval $I$ of integer length $T$ the motion of the state vector $x$ takes place within the domain $\rho(x)\geq C$.
+\begin{theorem} Suppose that the motion from the level set $\rho=M$ to the level set $\rho=N$ under control (\ref{approx4}) proceeds within the domain $\rho(x)\geq C(\underline\omega)$, in the time interval of integer length $T$, where $C(\underline\omega)$ is a (sufficiently large) constant that depends only on the eigenfrequencies.
+Then $T\leq c(M-N),$ where $c=c(\underline\omega)$ is a strictly positive constant. \end{theorem} \begin{proof} We regard (\ref{attractor_syst22p1}) as a definition of a completely observable linear system, where, using notation of Theorem \ref{observation0}, the phase vector is $x=p$ and matrices are $\alpha=-A^*,\,\beta=B^*$, observation is $y=B^*p=\langle{p,B}\rangle$, and perturbation is $f={\widetilde B}u$.
+Assume that in the entire time interval $I$ of integer length $T$ the motion of the state vector $x$ takes place within the domain $\rho(x)\geq C$.
 Then $|f|=O(1/C)$ in the entire interval.
-Moreover, eikonal equation (\ref{Euler}) holds for $p$, and, therefore, $1\ll|p|$ and $T\ll\int_I|p|dt$ (here $\ll$ is the Vinogradov symbol, meaning $O(\rm RHS)$).
+Moreover, the eikonal equation (\ref{Euler}) holds for $p$, and, therefore, $1\ll|p|$ and $T\ll\int_I|p|dt$ (here $\ll$ is the Vinogradov symbol, meaning $O(\rm RHS)$).
 The estimate of Theorem \ref{observation0} from Appendix \ref{perturb_observ} gives that

-By taking a sufficiently large constant $C=C(A,B)$ we obtain, that
+By taking a sufficiently large constant $C=C(A,B)$, we obtain that